How did we begin?

-Phil’s mother was the original inspiration.
+Phyl’s mother, “Chic” to her friends and family, was the original inspiration.
 She created “Councils” (she didn’t call them that) including a group of teachers and administrators from her first public school teaching job in Los Angeles in the early 1960s.
 That group met annually for 50 years until the year she passed away.

 Other influences include the Cyberposium conference, which Phyl co-chaired at Harvard Business School in 1998, the McKinsey Internet Forum, which Phyl worked on that same year and a private council of CEOs that Phil spoke to in Kohler, Wisconsin where they met Jake Peters and Liz Uhlein of Uline (and Jake subsequently was one of the founding members of the Councils).

 Phyl talks more about the power of mutual support groups and the superpower of being open, vulnerable and willing to ask for help in their 2022 book, Never Search Alone, the Harvard Business Review article, “Who Can Help the CEO?” and in a TEDx talk.
 Phyl also talks at length about why companies do and do not include their customers (and essentially why they do or do not ask their customers for help) in the book, Customers Included.